ethorad/GurpsSpace/README.md

 Some bits where I've changed the creation process from the rules in the book are noted below.
 These are in no particular order.

+### Limits
+Some of the planet limits can be breached by user inputs.
+For example, on the random table planets can only get resorce values in the range (-2,+2).
+The user input screen notes this, but permits entries over the full range (-5,+5).
+This could have the limit enforced, but I opted not to.
+For things which are more linked to the consistency of the planet (such as density, temperature, etc) I have tended to keep the range limits.

+### Chlorine or Fluorine marginal atmospheres
+The table has a single entry for chlorine or fluorine.
+Since the rulebook comments that an atmosphere with significant free fluorine would be extremely unusual, I've set it to be chlorine on a roll of 1-5 and fluorine on a roll of 6 on 1d.

 ### Random settlement type
 The rules say settlement types should be decided by the GM.
 I've added some code so this can be determined randomly.
 Roll 1d on the table below:
 - 1: No settlement